In Depth Baby Product Reviews Led by a Pediatrician

 5 Point Height Range 28-50 in N/A N/A N/A N/A

-LATCH Equipped Yes Yes No Yes No
+LATCH Equipped Yes Yes Yes No No

-Recline Positions None 2 N/A None N/A
+Recline Positions None None 2 N/A N/A

-Foam Type EPS EPS None None None
+Foam Type EPS EPS + EPP EPS None None

 Our Analysis and Test Results